K3ra-y/Sustainability_Survey/Milestone2/Milestone2_EDA.md

 Milestone2\_EDA
 ================
-Wilson D., Marcelle C. Kera Y. Heather VT.
+Wilson D., Marcelle C., Kera Y., Heather VT.
 4/5/2019

 This dataset is aimed to answer the question “Does a person’s frequency